microsoft/fluentui/ghdocs/BESTPRACTICES.md

 # Component design

+## Basic expectations for every component

+- The component can always provide `id`, `className`, `style`, `aria-*` and `data-*` attributes on the container of a component.

+- If the component represents a standard HTML element (e.g. Button), we should mix in the valid root props using the `getNativeProps` utility so that we can let the user use native things as expected.

+- If the component hosts clickable elements, there must be a way to inject `data-*` attributes onto the clickable things.
+This enables automation to be built downstream.

+- Interactable elements must be accessible via keyboard, mouse, and touch`.
+Nothing can be ONLY interactable by mouse.

 ## Build many smaller components and compose them together.

 Often we want to build something complex, like a CommandBar.
 We see a picture of what we want and we build one giant component that does this.
 Then we find other scenarios that have overlaps.
 The CommandBar contains a SearchBox, a set of left side collapsable links and right side links.
 We may find we have other cases that just want a set of links, without the extra overhead.
 We may also find cases where we just want a single command bar item with a dropdown menu.